 - State Park restrooms along the race route

-- Finisher medals guaranteed to everyone who signs up before October 7th
+- Finisher awards guaranteed to everyone who signs up before September 15th

 - A portion of every entry fee will be donated to charity.
 Learn more about our charitable causes.